biaslab/ForneyLab.jl/docs/src/contributing.md

 ### Style conventions

-We use default [Julia styleconventions](https://docs.julialang.org/en/stable/manual/style-guide/).
+We use default [Julia style guide](https://docs.julialang.org/en/v1/manual/style-guide/index.html).
 We list here a few important points and our modifications to the Julia style guide:

 - Use 4 spaces for indentation
 - Type names use `UpperCamelCase`.
 E.g., `FactorNode`, `Gaussian`